spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 weight: 4
 ---

-If you're using Vue or React, Medialibrary Pro provides some UI components that look beautiful and work out of the box with the medialibrary backend.
-They're really easy to set up, and have a lot of features already built-in, like temporary uploads, custom property inputs, frontend validation, i18n and error handling.
+If you're using Vue or React, Medialibrary Pro provides UI components that look beautiful and work out of the box with the medialibrary backend.
+They're simple to set up, and include a lot of features: temporary uploads, custom property inputs, frontend validation, i18n and error handling.

-If you want to heavily customise the way the UI components look, feel or work, have a look on [this page](TODO-LINK:creating-a-custom-react-or-vue-component).

-Before we really get started: if you get stuck at any point during these tutorials, don't hesitate to create an issue on the GitHub repository.
-We'll do our best to get you running, and we'll clear up the part of the documentation that might have been unclear or incomplete.
+The look and feel of UI components [can be customized](TODO-LINK:creating-a-custom-react-or-vue-component).

 ## Preparing your Laravel app

-The Vue and React components expect this route to be registered:
+The package contains a controller `Spatie\MediaLibraryPro\Http\Controllers\UploadController` that handles all incoming uploads from Vue and React component.
+You should register a route that uses that controller.

 ```php
 //somewhere in a Laravel routes file